Blurr28/bencode-cpp/README.md

 - Boost C++ Libraries

 ## License
-This project is licensed under the GPL.
+This project is licensed under the GPL-3.0.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.